mozilla-services/docs/source/loop/index.rst

 ===================

 Loop server allows firefox users to call each others via WebRTC.
-It is a rendez-vous API built on top of a signaling and NAT traversal provider.
+It is a rendezvous API built on top of an external service provider for NAT traversal and supplementary services.

 Assumptions
 ===========